genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 ## Preparation

 First, check that you have the evaluator running.
-If it is not, check the procedure at the beginning of the exercise on \[setting up a cron job\](/server-reference/other-modules/dbtogenesis/dbtogenesis-oracle/).
+If it is not, check the procedure at the beginning of the exercise on  [setting up a cron job](/server-reference/other-modules/dbtogenesis/overview).

+setting up a cron job \[setting up a cron job\](/server-reference/other-modules/dbtogenesis/dbtogenesis-oracle/).

 You need to create two csv files for this exercise.